abramov-v/c-morse-gen/README.md

-# C Morse Code Generator
+# C Morse code generator

 A simple console application in C that converts text and digits into Morse code.
 It also plays the Morse using:
 - Beep sound